belowlab/drive/docs/source/faq.rst

 .. dropdown:: Not familar with Object-Oriented Programming so how do I design a plugin?

       DRIVE relies very heavily on the object-oriented programming (OOP) paradigm to implement the plugin architecture.
-We are not expecting every one to be an expert in OOP to design their own plugins.
+We are not expecting everyone to be an expert in OOP to design their own plugins.
 For that reason we have provided a template of the plugin structure :doc:`here </plugin_descriptions/expected_plugin_structure>`.
 The user can add their code in the analyze function.
-The user will also have to give the plugin a name in the name field right above the analyze function and they will have to python file name (without the .py suffix) in the quoted section of the initialize function.
+The user will also have to give the plugin a name in the name field right above the analyze function and they will have to provie a python file name (without the .py suffix) in the quoted section of the initialize function.

 .. dropdown:: How was the test data generated?

-      The simulated IBD segments used as input for DRIVE were generate using a similar procedure as described here in this paper Open-source by Tang et al: `Open-source benchmarking of IBD segment detection methods for biobank-scale cohorts <https://doi.org/10.1093/gigascience/giac111>`_.
+      The simulated IBD segments used as input for DRIVE were generated using a similar procedure as described here in this paper Open-source by Tang et al: `Open-source benchmarking of IBD segment detection methods for biobank-scale cohorts <https://doi.org/10.1093/gigascience/giac111>`_.
 You can read a detailed description of how we generated the testing data under the section called :doc:`Simulating IBD Data: </installation/testing>`.

 .. dropdown:: How can I report any issues that I find with DRIVE?